Russwater RPG Ruleset

 In this system saving throws are rolled by the attacker.

-Saving throws are similar to the standard combat roll but usually only used for damage from abilities or from the environment.
+So, saving throws are effectively the same as the standard combat roll but usually only used for damage from abilities or from the environment.

 The Help Action